dylan-davidson/Core-Connect-4/Reach.md

 For the AI Reach project, you will need to create an algorithm to choose a column given an instance of the Board class.
 You can create as many helper functions as you want, but we will only be grading based on the return value of <code>int connect4AI(const Board& board);</code> in <code>ai.cpp</code>.
 This function must return an integer in the range [0,NUM_COLS-1].

+When you run your program, the user and the AI will alternate moves.
+The user will move first, being prompted for an input.
+If the user enters a legal move, the board will print with the user's move and will print again with the AI's move.
+This will repeat until the game ends or the user quits.

 Here is the [grading rubric](Grading#artificial_intelligence) for AI

 ### Easy AI